 They have a variety of products, such as skincare, hair care and candles.
 I love the simple packaging of everything and the fact that it uses Greece sourced ingredients.

 Some Apivita products are available at Amazon if you can’t get them to ship directly to you from Greece.
-If you are in Greece, you can get Apivita products at most pharmacies.
+In Greece, you can get Apivita products at most pharmacies.
 There is also the Apivita Experience Store in Kolonaki, which carries the full range of their products.

 I hope this helps you give or receive a little bit of Greece this year for your holidays.
-Since most of these companies are small, you will be helping them in a year in which tourism dropped dramatically and still has not returned to pre-2020 levels.
+Since most of these companies are small, you will be helping a Greek business.
 Other than the Amazon links, all the links are direct to the artist or brand and are not affiliate links.
 I want to support my local Greek artists and brands this year!
 Happy Holidays!